ARMS-REACH-DIGITAL-AGENCY/yatstats_base_template/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/templates/next.js/nextjs-ai-chatbot)

+For the YatStats stack, see the [deployment runbook](./DEPLOYMENT.md) for the exact Vercel + Neon flow we use today.

 ## Running locally

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.